List of Critical Role episodes: Campaign two (2018–2021)

-Campaign three (2021–current)
+Campaign three (2021–2025)

 The third campaign premiered on October 21, 2021 with a simulcast live in Cinemark Theatres along with the regular Twitch and YouTube livestream.
-Critical Role will continue to be pre-recorded for the third campaign.
-Starting with the third campaign, the main campaign of Critical Role will not air new episodes on the last Thursday of every month; instead, other content by the studio will air in its time slot.
+Critical Role continued to be pre-recorded for the third campaign.
+Starting with the third campaign, the main campaign of Critical Role did not air new episodes on the last Thursday of every month; instead, other content by the studio aired in its time slot.
+The campaign is set on the continent of Marquet, which was briefly visited during the Vox Machina campaign.
+SyFy Wire highlighted that Marquet is "home to massive deserts, mountains, and even a volcano" and that it is "uncharted territory for the series".

 The story is set immediately after Exandria Unlimited which took place 10 years after the events of the second campaign.
 Several cast members reprise their roles from Exandria Unlimited.
-The campaign is set on the continent of Marquet, which was briefly visited during the Vox Machina campaign.
-SyFy Wire highlighted that Marquet is "home to massive deserts, mountains, and even a volcano" and that it is "uncharted territory for the series".
+The party, Bells Hells, gets drawn into the mystery surrounding the Apogee Solstice and Exandria's second moon Ruidus.
+In August 2024, Mercer started to seed the return of the players as their previous campaign parties within arcs in the third campaign.
+In October 2024, the cast then reprised their roles as the Mighty Nein while also role-playing as the Bells Hells.
+In November 2024, the cast also reprised their roles as Vox Machina in a concurrent arc focused on destroying the Malleus Key.
+The finale aired on February 6, 2025; at over eight and a half hours, it became the longest episode of the series.

 The episodes of campaign three split by year:

+Campaign four (2025–present)

+The fourth campaign premiered on October 2, 2025 with Brennan Lee Mulligan as game master; it is not set in Exandria, but instead in the new setting of Aramán.
+Campaign four makes use of the 2024 revision to the 5th Edition ruleset of Dungeons & Dragons.
+The player cast has been expanded, adding Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward.
+The earlier primary cast are all present as players, including Mercer.
+After the opening four sessions of the campaign, Mulligan will split the players into three groups: the Soldiers, the Seekers, and the Schemers.
+The campaign will then continue in a West Marches-style structure.

+The episodes of campaign four split by year: